rOpenGov/retroharmonize/README.md

 *retroharmonize* package support various data processing, documentation, file/type conversion aspects of various survey harmonization workflows.

-From a technical perspecitve, the aim of the survey harmonization is to create a single, tidy, joined table in the form of a data frame that contains a row identifier, which is truly unique across all observations and the concatenated and harmonized variables.
+From a technical perspective, the aim of the survey harmonization is to create a single, tidy, joined table in the form of a data frame that contains a row identifier, which is truly unique across all observations and the concatenated and harmonized variables.